Uniform Distribution A uniform distribution is a continuous proba... | Channels for Pearson+

 Uniform Distribution

-A uniform distribution is a type of probability distribution where all outcomes are equally likely within a specified range.
-For a continuous uniform distribution defined between two values, a and b, the probability density function is constant, meaning that the likelihood of the random variable falling anywhere between a and b is the same.
-This results in a rectangular shape when graphed, with the height determined by the formula 1/(b-a).
+A uniform distribution is a type of probability distribution where all outcomes are equally likely within a specified range, defined by two parameters, a and b.
+The probability density function (PDF) is constant between these two values, resulting in a rectangular shape when graphed.
+This means that for any value of x within the interval [a, b], the likelihood of occurrence is the same.

 Recommended video: